emma-ladouceur/conservation/_posts/2019-06-07-Restoration-Synthesis.md

 {: .notice--warning}

 ## Team
 Please see our core team [here](https://emma-ladouceur.github.io/conservation/projects/Restoration-Synthesis/team/).
-Project organiser, [Emma Ladouceur](https://www.idiv.de/groups_and_people/employees/details/eshow/ladouceur_emma.html) is a postdoc with the [Biodiversity Synthesis](https://www.idiv.de/groups_and_people/core_groups/synthesis/people.html) & [Physiological Diversity](https://www.ufz.de/index.php?de=38876) groups at the German Centre for Integrartive Biodiversity Research (iDiv) in Leipzig, Germany.
+Project organiser, [Emma Ladouceur](https://www.idiv.de/groups_and_people/employees/details/eshow/ladouceur_emma.html) is a postdoc with the [Biodiversity Synthesis](https://www.idiv.de/groups_and_people/core_groups/synthesis/people.html) & [Physiological Diversity](https://www.ufz.de/index.php?de=38876) groups at The German Centre for Integrative Biodiversity Research (iDiv) in Leipzig, Germany.
 She is supported by [iDiv](https://www.idiv.de/), Martin Luther University & The Hemholtz Centre for Environmental Research [(UFZ)](https://www.ufz.de/index.php?de=45949).
-She will initiate with the support of iDiv and continue this work with the support of the [Alexander Von Humboldt Foundation](https://www.humboldt-foundation.de/web/home.html) as a postdoctoral fellow.
+She will initiate this work with the support of iDiv and continue this work with the support of the [Alexander Von Humboldt Foundation](https://www.humboldt-foundation.de/web/home.html) and iDiv as a postdoctoral fellow.
 {: .notice--info}

 ## Focus